-NADA stands for National Automobile Dealers Association – a trade organization representing all foreign and domestic franchised car dealers before the media, public, federal agencies, and Congress.
+NADA stands for National Automobile Dealers Association - it is a trade organization representing all foreign and domestic franchised car dealers before the media, public, federal agencies, and Congress.

-They work with automotive experts and provide pricing information about all types of vehicles, including motorcycles, campers, RVs, trailers, and boats, calculating them by such sources as:
+They work with automotive experts and provide pricing information about all types of vehicles, including motorcycles, campers, RVs, trailers, and boats, calculated through several different sourcing methods, such as:

-When determining the used car value, NADA Guides uses similar criteria as KBB does, like:
+When determining the used car value, NADA Guides uses similar criteria as KBB, which are:

-NADAguides doesn’t provide private party values, but you can find values for certain CPO vehicles.
+NADAguides does not provide private party values, but you can find values for certain CPO (Certified Pre-Owned) vehicles.